capelski/nest-dependency-injection-issue/README.md

 <h3>Example of NestJS (version 9.X) dependency injection not resolving to the correct singleton instance.</h3>

-Given the following class diagram and making BService declare the constructor dependencies in a different order than CService:
+Given the following class diagram and making BService declare the constructor dependencies in a different order than CService (i.e. declaring the AService dependency BEFORE the IDatabaseProvider dependency):

 ```mermaid
 classDiagram